swiftly-solution/documentation/docgen/output/events/gameevents/onitempickupfailed.md

 ---

 # OnItemPickupFailed
-This event is triggered when item_pickup_failed is triggered
+This event is triggered when item_pickup_failed is triggered.
 ::: tabs
 @tab Lua
 ```lua